eth-educators/website/staking-gathering-2023.md

 ### For attendees

 The moment you've been waiting for is here – [tickets](https://ticketh.xyz/ethstaker/devconnect/) for our mind-expanding conference are available **right now**!
 But wait, there's a twist to keep things exciting – we're rolling out tickets in waves.
-Wave 1 crashed onto the scene on September 15th, offering a lucky 128 of you the chance to snag your spot at the hottest event in town.
+Wave 2 crashed onto the scene on October 9th, offering an additional 128 of you the chance to snag your spot at the hottest event in town.
 Our schedule, your roadmap to a day of inspiration, has also been unleashed and is waiting for you below.
 Keep in mind that the journey ahead might have a few unexpected detours, as we're fine-tuning the schedule to bring you the absolute best experience.
 So, fasten your seatbelts, grab your tickets, and get ready for a day that could change your life.

 {% include partials/components/button.html
   link="https://ticketh.xyz/ethstaker/devconnect/"